Extrinsic Orbital Hall Effect: Orbital Skew Scattering and Crossover Between Diffusive and Intrinsic Orbital Transport: Section IV: On the accuracy of the analytical expressions in the WSL

-We verified that series expansions capturing next-leading order corrections in the impurity potentials [i.e. $\mathcal{O}(u_{0,z})^0)$] are accurate up to intermediate scattering strengths insofar as $\varepsilon \tau \gg 1$ (i.e. for not too high impurity concentration).
-As such, our compact OHC expressions capture the semiclassical orbital physics over a significant range of parameters, but lose accuracy in the strong scattering regime.
-To illustrate this, Fig. \ref{fig:supp_01} shows how the analytical OHC expression for scalar impurities [Eq.
-(3) in main text] fares against a fully-fledged numerical calculation.
-The latter is obtained by numerically evaluating the $\textbf{k}$-space integral in Eq. (\ref{eq:OHC_expression}) using the full $\tilde J_x$ obtained via exact inversion of the $T$-matrix level Bethe-Salpeter equation \cite{Milletari2016}.
-The results reported in Fig. \ref{fig:supp_01} clearly show that the next-leading correction to the OHC [i.e. the second term $\mathcal{O}(u_{0})^{0}$ in the RHS of Eq.
+WSL series expansions are accurate up to intermediate scattering strengths.
+As such, our compact OHC expressions capture the semiclassical physics ($\varepsilon \tau_0 \gg 1$) over a significant range of parameters.
+To illustrate this, Fig. \ref{fig:supp_03} shows how the analytical OHC expression for scalar impurities [Eq.
+(3) in main text] fares against exact numerics.
+To this end, we evaluate the $\textbf{k}$-space integral in Eq. (\ref{eq:OHC_expression}) using the full $\tilde J_x$ obtained via exact inversion of the $T$-matrix level Bethe-Salpeter equation [Eq. (\ref{eq:BS_equation})].
+This required the development of a specialized numerical technique to be reported elsewhere.
+Figure \ref{fig:supp_03} shows that the next-leading-order correction [i.e. the $\mathcal{O}(u_{0}^0)$ term in the RHS of Eq.
 (3) in main text] is essential for an accurate description.
-The full analytical result is seen to describe well the behavior of the OHC for $|u_0|$ up to $0.2$ eV\,nm$^2$, especially in the low Fermi energy regime.
-For larger values of $|u_0|$, the quality of the $u_0$-expanded OHC expression gradually decreases.
+As a check, we verified that our WSL expressions are valid for $|u_0|$ up to $0.2$ eV\,nm$^2$.
+For higher values of $|u_0|$, the quality of the $u_0$-expanded OHC expression gradually decreases, and a numerical evaluation becomes essential.
+Interestingly, in the unitary scattering limit ($|u_{0,z}|\rightarrow\infty$, relevant to point defects and resonant impurities \cite{RevModPhys.82.2673}) an analytical treatment is again feasible; see SSL expressions in Sec.
+II.